 A primitive type is a data type where the values that it can represent have a very simple nature (a number, a character or a truth-value); the primitive types are the most basic building blocks for any programming language and are the base for more complex data types.
 These are the primitive types available in C++:

-- bool, it is stored internally in one byte and the values that a variable of this type can represent are true or false.
+It is stored internally in one byte and the values that a variable of this type can represent are true or false.
 All boolean operations return a value of this type.
 This type was not available in early C, so, a lot of operations that return integer values instead of boolean ones can be used as boolean expressions (in that case, the compiler assumes that 0 represents false and any value different than 0 represents true).
 For example, the following two code excerpts have the same semantics:

 int a = 2; if (a != 0) //a != 0 evaluates to a boolean value.
 In this case, it evaluates to true printf("a is different than 0\n");